 Steps of Krebs Cycle

-- Firstly there is the formation of six-carbon compound-citrate by combining Acetyl CoA and oxaloacetate.
-The enzyme required is citrate synthase
+- Firstly the formation of six-carbon compound-citrate occurs by the combination Acetyl CoA and oxaloacetate in the presence of citrate synthase enzyme.

 - Secondly, there is the conversion of citrate to its isomer isocitrate in the presence of the enzyme aconitase.

-- Thirdly, the isocitrate converts into ɑ-ketoglutarate.
-A molecule of carbon dioxide releases in this step because ɑ-ketoglutarate is a 5-carbon compound.
-The catalyst of this step is NAD and isocitrate dehydrogenase.
+- Thirdly, the isocitrate converts into ɑ-ketoglutarate, a 5-carbon compound prompting the release of a molecule of carbon dioxide.
+The catalyst of this step is NAD+ and isocitrate dehydrogenase.

-- Then, the four-carbon compound succinyl CoA forms under the control of the enzyme ɑ-ketoglutarate dehydrogenase—a molecule of carbon dioxide and NADH forms in this step.
+- Then, the four-carbon compound succinyl CoA forms under the control of the enzyme ɑ-ketoglutarate dehydrogenase.
+Here, a molecule of carbon dioxide releases.
+Also NADH forms in this step as the enzyme is NAD+ dependent.

 - Fifthly, this step involves the removal of CoA from succinyl CoA to form succinate.
-GTP forms in this method.
+GTP (guanosine triphosphate) forms after the substrate level phosphorylation of GDP (guanosine diphosphate).
 The catalyst is succinyl CoA synthetase.

-- Similarly, in this step, the succinate converts into fumarate.
+- Similarly, in the sixth step, the succinate converts into fumarate.
 The enzyme succinate dehydrogenase helps the reaction.
 The succinate dehydrogenase reduces FAD to FADH₂.

-- Likewise, with the addition of H₂O, the fumarate changes into malate.
+- Likewise, with the addition of H₂O, the fumarate changes into malate in the seventh step.
 The presence of fumarase in this step acts as a catalyst.

 - The final step is the formation of oxaloacetate with the help of the enzyme malate dehydrogenase.